Munir El Haddadi: Barcelona

 Munir made his UEFA Youth League debut with the Juvenil side against Ajax U19, where he scored two goals.
 He scored braces against Milan U19 and Copenhagen U19, finishing the tournament scoring 11 goals in 10 matches.
 He scored a brace in the final against Benfica U19.
 On 3 March 2014, he extended his Barça contract until June 2017.

 After being an unused substitute against Tenerife and Deportivo de La Coruña, Munir made his professional debut for Barcelona B on 2 March 2014 in a 1–2 away win against Mallorca in the second division, coming as a 72nd-minute substitute for Sandro.
 He scored his first goal as a senior player in a 2–1 home win against Girona on 19 April.

 On 24 August 2014, Munir made his official debut for the first team in La Liga, against Elche at Camp Nou.
 He started the match and scored the second goal of an eventual 3–0 win before being substituted after 67 minutes for Pedro.
 Eight days short of his 19th birthday, he became Barcelona's third-youngest goalscorer after Bojan and Lionel Messi.
 Munir was a nominee for the 2014 Golden Boy Award.

-On 22 February 2015, Munir was sent off for two bookings in Barcelona B's 0–1 defeat at Llagostera, as the season ended with relegation to Segunda División B. He played three matches apiece in Barcelona's successful runs in the Copa del Rey and UEFA Champions League, but was not included in the matchday squads for either final.
+On 22 February 2015, Munir was sent off for two bookings in Barcelona B's 0–1 defeat at Llagostera, as the season ended with relegation to Segunda División B. He played three matches apiece in Barcelona's successful runs in the Copa del Rey and UEFA Champions League, but was not included in the matchday squads for either final, becoming the first Moroccan to win the Champions League.